ckf42/shdl/README.md

 The algorithms used for checking author names and converting title into title casing are rather simple and may not give the desired results.

+Double quotes are not necessary if the format string does not include space.

 The key `year` (and `year2`) may not be available in metadata.
 In this case, they will be replaced by an empty string.